samsface/godot-native-example/README.md

 ## For all builds

-- CMake will install the plugin into the example project directory every time you build so need to copy any files into the Godot project.
+- You DO NOT need to copy and built files into the Godot project.
+CMake does this for you.
 - You DO NOT need to restart Godot every time you rebuild.
 Godot will reload the plugin.